OPS suffering from school bus driver shortage 'of devastating proportion'

 Tashena BhreAn Lewellyn’s two boys are supposed to get picked up from their street at 8:14 a.m. to make it to Druid Hill Elementary on time.

-Last week, the boys stood outside for 30 minutes waiting for a school bus that didn’t come.
+The boys recently stood outside for 30 minutes waiting for a school bus that didn’t come.
 Because BhreAn Lewellyn has to leave for work at 8:45 a.m., she ended up having to drive them to school four days in a row.

 “In the afternoons, they are supposed to be dropped off at 4:26 p.m., but they’ve come home as late as 5:30 p.m.,” BhreAn Lewellyn said.
 “What are parents supposed to do when they have to get to work, or have appointments, but the kids are an hour late getting home — with no notification from the school?”